atimashov/cnn_live_training/README.md

 Finally, *stop_train* is a boolean variable that indicates should we stop training or continue it.

 **statistics**
+This table contains statistics of training process.
+Data is updates every `--n-print` steps.
+The table contains following columns:
 * dt_started
 * model_name
 * epoch